 Is my HOTBIN aeration mesh blocked?

-If the mesh plate is constantly fully blocked, please check your HOTBIN is level.
-When tipped forward, the water and silt will collect behind the grill not in the reservoir. as required.
+Note: If the mesh plate is frequently fully blocked, please check your HOTBIN is level.
+When tipped forward, the water and silt will collect behind the grill not in the reservoir as required.